SLIBIO/SLib/README.md

 `setup-path` will register the current source directory as `SLIB-PATH` environment variable depending on the Operating Systems and IDEs(XCode and KDevelop).

-After setting up the environment variables, please close all the running IDEs(Xcode, Android Studio, Tizen Studio,...) and reopen them. (on macOS, press Command+Q to completely close the IDEs)
+After setting up the environment variables, please close all the running IDEs(Xcode, Android Studio, Tizen Studio,...) and terminal (or konsole) windows, and then reopen them. (on macOS, press Command+Q to completely close the IDEs).

 ## Integrating SLib with existing C++ projects